 John F. Kennedy eloquently said, “Let us not seek the Republican answer or the Democratic answer, but the right answer.
 Let us not seek to fix the blame for the past.
 Let us accept our own responsibility for the future.”

 I have dedicated my life to the service of others.
 I began my career as an EMT working in the NYC 911 system, continued to care for the health of the community as a registered nurse in the emergency departments across Queens and Long Island, and later impacted greater change in healthcare as an administrator of emergency nursing.
 I also own a consulting business where I train organizations that include, Google, Johnson & Johnson, Uber, the Department of Defense, and many health care organizations across the country, on how to hold difficult conversations, maintain accountability, influence behavior changes, and how to create new habits.
 All of those skills need to be brought to congress.

 I attended Cathedral Prep Seminary High School in Elmhurst NY, where I considered becoming a Catholic priest.
 I then obtained my Bachelor's degree in Nursing from Molloy College in Rockville Centre.
 While at Molloy, I was the community service representative of the student government.
 I raised and donated thousands of dollars through fundraisers to healthcare research, financially struggling American communities, and even donated much needed pediatric medical supplies to a war torn country in dire need; in addition to many other community service projects over 4 years.
 In 2016 I completed my Masters degree in Business Administration from Grand Canyon University.

-I'm a father to 2 amazing kids, with one more on the way, and husband to an incredible wife.
+I'm a father to 3 amazing kids, and husband to an incredible wife.
 I want our children to grow up with a government they can trust, and have faith in.
 I do not want them to grow up and see their government fighting over party politics rather than serving the people they represent .
 I want to show them how to stand up for what is right.